Skip to ContentSkip to Navigation

 Criseis Sent Back to the Greeks.
 From a manuscript of the Liber Trojanus, Venice, around 1325.
 Source: Bernard Quaritch, Palæography.
 Notes upon the history of writing and the medieval art of illumination (London 1894), Plate 12

 The Historia Destructionis Troiae by Judge Guido delle Colonne of Messina was completed, as its author tells us in his epilogue, in November of 1287.
 Guido states that it is the authentic history of the Trojan War based upon the eyewitness accounts of Dictys of Crete and Dares the Phrygian.
 However, as has long been known, it is actually a Latin prose paraphrase, and in many instances a fairly close translation, of the Roman de Troie, a French romance in octosyllabic couplets written more than a hundred years earlier by Benoit de Sainte-Maure.
 Benoit’s poem, when considered at all, was regarded as only a romanticised version of the full history.
 Despite this fact, the Historia was immediately accepted for what it intended to be, was widely copied and translated, and did not lose its reputation for authenticity until the eighteenth century, when its supposed sources fell into discredit.
 Only in the nineteenth century was it shown that Guido used Benoit and that the story had moved from poetry to prose, as well as from romance to history.
-Today, at least 240 copies of the Historia exist — where more than 70 are incunabula from the fifteenth century — and one of them, in the Saltykov-Shchedrin Library in Leningrad, bears the signatures of the English kings Richard III, James I, and Charles I, as well as the signature of Oliver Cromwell.
+Today, at least 240 copies of the Historia exist — over seventy are incunabula from the fifteenth century — and one of them, in the Saltykov-Shchedrin Library in St. Petersburg, bears the signatures of the English kings Richard III, James I, and Charles I, as well as the signature of Oliver Cromwell.

 portrait Guido delle Colonne